bcrowe/bryan-crowe.com/_posts/2014-03-29-cakephp-3-0-models.markdown

 This makes `$user->full_name` an accessible property of your result set.
 Note that the property name is the lowercased and underscored version of the accessor's name.

-On the other hand, addresssing associations between Models in CakePHP 2.x you would set the `$belongsTo` property something similiar to:
+On the other hand, addressing associations between Models in CakePHP 2.x you would set the `$belongsTo` property something similar to:

 {% highlight php %}
 <?php